top of page

 This also applies to reading fluency!
 Model appropriate reading fluency for your child by breaking sentences down into smaller, meaningful “chunks,” and practice reading those chunks as phrases.

-So, after all that information, are you ready for a fun, seasonal activity you can use now with your child/students?
-The activity below targets #4 on the list - the classic "Memory" game with a seasonal, Thanksgiving theme!
+So, after all that information, are you ready for fun, seasonal activities you can use now with your child/students?
+The resources below include activities that target #4 on the list - the classic "Memory" game with seasonal themes!

-Check out this Thanksgiving-themed freebie now available in the Tally Tales TPT store, and begin supporting your child's memory in a fun, hands-on way today!
-Teacher friends, this is a great activity to add to your centers this month!
+Check out these 5-star, themed resources available in the Tally Tales TPT store, and begin supporting your child's memory in fun, hands-on ways today!
+Teacher friends, these are great activities to include in your centers!

 Comments